14 saved turns

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to The Cicso Kid by War off Sounds Of The Seventies - 1973 (1990) instead of crowding the next move.
+Notice how it hands the weight to Lazarus by David Bowie off Blackstar (2023) instead of crowding the next move.

 02next